calvinalkan/better-wordpress-hooks/README.md

 } );
 ````

-Alternativly you could dispatch the filter like this:
+Alternatively you could dispatch the filter like this:

 ````php
 $appointment = AcmeEvents::dispatch( 'acme_appointment_created', $appointment_object );